 Ec 15.
 Introduction to Macroeconomics: Principles and Problems.
-9 units (3-0-6); second term.
-Prerequisite: Ec/SS 11 a.
+9 units (3-0-6); second, third terms.
+Prerequisite; Ec/SS 11 a or equivalent.
 Problems of inflation and depression and the tools of monetary and fiscal policy.
-Instructors: Staff.
+Instructors: Klein, Oliver.

 Ec 98 abc.
 Senior Research and Thesis.
 Prerequisite: instructor's permission.
 Senior economics majors wishing to undertake research may elect a variable number of units, not to exceed 12 in any one term, for such work under the direction of some member of the economics faculty.